Doing legal business in England and Wales

 They have practical experience in a wide range of areas, as well as awareness of the needs of business and knowledge of the differences in business practices around the world.

-The popularity of London as an international centre for disputes resolution is such that around 80% of cases in the Commercial Court have at least one party from abroad and around 50% of cases have no connection to England and Wales except that the parties have chosen to resolve their disputes here.
+The popularity of London as an international centre for disputes resolution is such that around 88% of cases in the Commercial Court have at least one party from abroad.

 International businesses are increasingly choosing to settle disputes by private methods of dispute resolution, such as arbitration or mediation.